European shares clamber off four-month lows

 A London-based fund manager, however, was quick to remind investors that growth was still high enough in Asia to support earnings in the longer term, saying regional growth is much stronger than 10 years ago and economies are much bigger now.

-UK-listed telecoms company BT and credit information firm Experian also fell after respective updates.
+UK-listed telecoms company BT (BT.L) and credit information firm Experian (EXPN.L) also fell after respective updates.